microsoft/mu_plus/MfciPkg/Docs/Mfci_Integration_Guide.md

 # MFCI UEFI Integration Guide

-## **NOTE**

-The following is prerelease documentation for an upcoming feature.
-Details are subject to change.

 ## MfciPkg Provides

 * a structure for encoding a manufacturer policy that is bound to a specific device and usage instance (they are 1-time use)